mayowa-id/inventory-management-system/README.md

 A full-stack inventory management application with a Node.js and Express backend and a React frontend.
 It enables real-time tracking of products, warehouses, and purchase orders with stock adjustment and reorder automation.

 # Backend Setup
-1. CD into backend folder
+1. CD into backend folder.
 2. Install the dependencies - npm install - in terminal
 3. Create an env file and configure your db connection
 4. Run db synchronization if necesary